mquinodo/OFF-PEAK/README.md

 The tool does not require compilation.

 ## Usage
-This tool contains four modules: target processing, coverage computation, CNV discovery and CNV plot.
+This tool contains four modules: 1° target processing, 2° coverage computation, 3° CNV discovery and 4° CNV plot.

 ### 1) Target processing
 The main script 01_targets-processing.sh takes as input a BED file which contains the target regions of the sequencing data as well as the reference genome (FASTA format).
-The output is a BED file containing processed on-target and off-target regions.
+It is outputing a BED file containing processed on-target and off-target regions.
 It is called with bash and its computation time for an exome BED file is few minutes:
 ```
 bash 01_targets-processing.sh